sap-tutorials/Tutorials/tutorials/cp-hana-aa-movielens-07/cp-hana-aa-movielens-07.md

 ---
-title: Display your Collaborative Filtering results in SAPUI5
+title: Display your Collaborative Filtering results
 description: Understand and implement the basics of an SAPUI5 application to your `Movielens` "Collaborative Filtering" results
 auto_validation: true
 primary_tag: topic>machine-learning